The last tab allows you to enable optional services that extend the functionality of the builder

 Row background image

-When this setting is enabled, users of the editor can specify both a static placeholder image and a dynamic image URL when adding an image content block.
+When this setting is enabled, users of the builder can specify both a static placeholder image and a dynamic image URL when adding an image content block.
 This allows for scenarios such as personalized birthday cards, countdown timers, dynamic ads, and many other user cases in which an image is built dynamically at the time it is served.
 More about using dynamic images.

 Do not stack on mobile